taitulism/Bootstruct/Docs/Hooks/App Hooks/shared_methods.md

 **Entry Type**: both a file or a folder
 **Exports**: an object of functions (if file) or function files (if folder)

-When Bootstruct is initialized it parses the web-root folder.
+When Bootstruct is initialized it parses the web root folder.
 User custom named folders become controllers, and files become methods.

 When you need a certain method to be called by more than one controller, you don't want to duplicate the file in each folder you need it.